travezripley/React100_VSTDA_MOB_MLaurel/README.md

+## A Very Simple To Do App (VSTDA)

-Fifth Project in the React100 * Module @ San Diego Code School
+##Fifth Project in the React100 * Module @ San Diego Code School

-#Author - Michel Roberts JR.
+# Author - Michel Roberts JR.

+# Brought to you by:
-#Modified by Travis Ripley, * Started Friday April 12th, 2019 10:00.
+# Travis Ripley, * Started Friday April 12th, 2019 10:00.
-#Modified by Mike Laurel * MLaurel@gmail.com
+# Mike Laurel * MLaurel@gmail.com
-#Modified by Frank Barros * FD.Barros@yahoo.com
+# and Frank Barros * FD.Barros@yahoo.com

 I will be logging my updates as a work through this project.

-# Very Simple ToDo App (VSTDA)
+Filmed in front of a live studio audience.

 ## Introduction